jpmckinney/image-proxy/README.md

 ## AWS CloudFront

 Create a distribution and set the "Origin Domain Name" to the domain name of your Heroku app.
 Use all default settings.
-CloudFront will cache your images for a year.

 ## Bugs?
 Questions?